University of Florida origins. Global potential.

 BOARD OF MANAGERS

-Frank M. Silver, PhD, Vice-Chairman of the Board
+Frank M. Silver, PhD, Chairman of the Board

-Frank Silver is a material science expert currently collaborating with Dr. Hsu to create a completely heat-resistant transdermal patch (HeatWave™) for the delivery of perishable peptide and protein drugs in equatorial regions of the world.
-Frank is a highly accomplished former industry executive and a highly successful private entrepreneur who brings with him a wealth of experience in leadership and business spanning over four decades.
-Frank has deep experience in commercializing technology with companies, academia, and governments, based on his career at Monsanto and thereafter his consulting company.
+Frank Silver is a highly accomplished former industry executive and entrepreneur who brings with him a wealth of experience in leadership and business spanning over four decades.
+Frank has a deep knowledge of new product develop through the commercialization of technology with companies, academia, and governments, based on his long career at Monsanto.
+After retiring and remaining in Pensacola, FL, he founded a successful consulting company (Silver Consulting, International).
 Frank earned his BSc in Chemistry from the University of North Carolina-Chapel Hill, followed by pre-doctoral research on conversion of squalene to cholesterol for which he was conferred his PhD in Organic Chemistry from the University of Wisconsin-Madison in 1970.
-Frank serves as Prometheon’s industry and business development liaison.
+As a material science expert, he is currently collaborating with Dr. Hsu to create a completely heat-resistant transdermal patch (HeatWave™) for the delivery of perishable peptide and protein drugs in equatorial regions of the world.

 Richard Miles, BA, MS, Board Member